Lior Ocean (they/any)

 My spiritual practice is one that does not hide from or suppress the ways systemic injustice, intergenerational trauma, and dominant cultural narratives shape our inner and outer lives.
 My work seeks to unravel those threads gently—through presence, art, prayer, and soul listening—and to support each person in reconnecting with their inherent wisdom and belonging.

-I walk a path that is shaped by both ancient and emergent spiritual traditions, in relationship with the Earth and the more-than-human world.
+I walk a path that is shaped by both ancient and emergent spiritual traditions, in relationship with the Earth and the other-than-human world.
 My approach to spirituality is animist, relational, and ever-evolving—guided by the belief that the sacred lives in all things, and that healing happens in relationship, not in isolation.